18682922316/RNNS-for-code-attack/CodeBert/authorship/README.md

 ## Dataset

 First, you need to download the dataset from [link](https://drive.google.com/file/d/1t0lmgVHAVpB1GxVqMXpXdU8ArJEQQfqe/view?usp=sharing).
-Then, you need to decompress the `.zip` file to the `dataset/data_folder`.
+Then, you need to decompress the `.zip` file to the `dataset/`.
 For example:

 ```
 pip install gdown
 gdown https://drive.google.com/uc?id=1t0lmgVHAVpB1GxVqMXpXdU8ArJEQQfqe
 unzip gcjpy.zip
+mkdir dataset
 cd dataset
-mkdir data_folder
-cd data_folder
-mv ../../gcjpy ./
+mv ../gcjpy ./
 ```

 Then, you can run the following command to preprocess the datasets: